chadcumm/req_man/README.md

     Standard set of routines that are shared across the scripts
 ### BC_ALL_PDF_STD_ROUTINES_JSON
     Returns the data from the routines in JSON format for MPages

+# Change Log
+## JIRA
+### CST-140781 LAB - Create a Notification for Lab Orders with External Requisition